Skip to content

 https://goo.gl/maps/Zk6mNxogf7hJgvZE6

-Start Time There will be a mandatory riders’ meeting at 8:45 am and a mass-start at 9:00 am.
-Riders may start after but not before 9:00 am.
+Start Time There will be a mandatory riders’ meeting at 8:45 am and a mass-start at 9:00 am for both events, Gravelito and Gravelon.

 Gear and Equipment Each rider needs a multiple gear bike with a low gear for hill climbing in good mechanical condition, with a tire width of at least 35 mm recommended.
 A bicycle tune up prior to the event is highly recommended.